Renaissance paintings of the Immaculate

 Immaculate Conception on December 7.

-Around the world, the Feast of the Immaculate Conception is observed with a mixture of celebration and solemnity.
+Throughout the Christian world the Feast of the Immaculate Conception is observed with a celebration and solemnity.

 about the Feast of the Immaculate Conception around the Web: